How we got here

 It is important that work to restore a healthy Coorong is based on the latest science, as well as the experience and knowledge of Traditional Owners and the local community.

-Recognising this, the Minister for Environment and Water, David Speirs MP convened a group of scientists, community leaders, traditional owners and water managers – the Coorong Summit – and the Goyder Expert Panel to collectively come up with solutions for the Coorong.
+Recognising this, the Department for Environment and Water convened a group of scientists, community leaders, traditional owners and water managers – the Coorong Summit – and the Goyder Expert Panel to collectively come up with solutions for the Coorong.

 A Coorong Summit Summary Report and Goyder Expert Panel Report were published in November 2018.
 These reports include recommendations and outline a vision for the Coorong.